History¶

 What, another new configuration format?¶

 It’s not a new format.
-Back in 2008, we were looking for a configuration format which had to meet a number of requirements:
+Back in 2008, we announced a configuration format which had to meet a number of requirements (click on the little arrows below to see more detail):

 - Support a nested hierarchy of elements